j19sch/j19sch.github.io/posts/clj5-loop-and-recur.md

 Some of the things I had to rediscover:
 - `:%Eval` makes vim-fireplace evaluate the whole file
 - the thing with square brackets that looks like a Python list is called a vector
-- "coll" is short for collection, so maps, vectors, lists and sets
+- "coll" is short for collection, so maps, vectors, lists and sets (knowing the vocabulary matters)
 - my code had a bunch of `ArityException`s because it was calling the wrong function (`hit` instead of `target-hit`)
 - what I struggled with in this section (`loop` and `recur`, `into` and `conj`, `reduce`) and why
 - if you don't push your code, it's hard to pull it when you're working on your other machine